 The conference was sponsored by the Big Data to Knowledge Center of Excellence at DBMI (Patient-centered Information Commons Standardized Unification of Research Elements, or PIC-SURE), Aetna, and Elsevier.

-Listening To The Voice Of The Patient In Precision Medicine by DBMI Visiting Scientist David Shaywitz
+Listening To The Voice Of The Patient In Precision Medicine by former DBMI Visiting Scientist David Shaywitz

 Precision Medicine 2015 Patient Driven, a conference about implementing a patient-centered research cohort by PIC-SURE Lead Science Officer Valerie Florance